 Preparing for the Interview

-The interview is a key opportunity for committee members to gather additional job-related information about each applicant.
+Candidate interviews provide a key opportunity for recruitment committee members to gather job-related information about each applicant.
 It is important to remember, however, that this is not the committee's only source of information about candidates.
-Other information to be considered concerning the knowledge, skills and abilities for each interviewee includes the application packet, work demonstrations, skill tests, and reference checks (see Weighting Each Stage of the Process).
+Other information to be considered concerning the knowledge, skills and abilities for each interviewee includes the application packet, work or teaching demonstrations, skills tests, and reference checks (see Weighting Each Stage of the Process).
 Recruitment committee members should give more weight to those elements of candidate assessments that demonstrate and evaluate the candidates' knowledge, skills and abilities to perform the essential functions of the assignment.

 Conducting the Interview

-Using the weighted scoring system agreed upon in advance and as outlined in this procedure, the recruitment committee members will recommend the top candidate(s) to the responsible administrator/manager.
-The responsible administrator/manager's recommendation is documented on the Recruitment Report and Employment Recommendation form.
-The committee chair provides the information required in the sections titled Screening/Interview Committee Members, Employment Recommendation, Applicant's Academic History, and Applicant's Employment History.
-The responsible administrator's/manager's signature on the Employment Recommendation form indicates approval of the screening committee's work.
-With the approval of the responsible administrator/manager, the Employment Recommendation form is forwarded to the Human Resources representative along with full documentation of the process and all the recruitment committee assessment materials.
-Administrators/managers and all recruitment committee members are advised that official employment offer(s) cannot be extended to the recommended applicant until after the approvals listed below are obtained.
+Using the fair and equitable candidate assessment system agreed upon in advance and as outlined in this procedure, the recruitment committee members will recommend the top candidate(s) to the responsible administrator/manager.
+The responsible administrator/manager's recommendation is documented on the Employment Recommendation form.
+The recruitment committee chairperson provides the information required in the sections titled Screening/Interview Committee Members, Employment Recommendation, Applicant's Academic History, and Applicant's Employment History.
+The responsible administrator's/manager's signature on the Employment Recommendation form indicates approval of the recruitment committee's work.
+With the approval of the responsible administrator/manager, the Employment Recommendation form is forwarded to the HR analyst along with full documentation of the process and all the recruitment committee assessment materials.
+Administrators/managers and all recruitment committee members are advised that official employment offer(s) cannot be extended to the recommended candidate(s) until after all the approval signatures noted below are obtained.
 The signature of the Lane Community College President is crucial and only College administrator/managers may make official offers of employment to recommended candidates.

 Review of the Employment Recommendation